Covers Logo

 Polymarket vs. FanDuel Predicts FAQ

 Yes.
-New users can use the Polymarket promo code COVERS to claim the current welcome offer.
+Eligible new users can enter the Polymarket promo code COVERS during registration to claim the current welcome offer.
+Review the latest deposit, trading, and bonus requirements before signing up.

 Christian Stringer - Covers